2012 – Nicki Baker, University of Kentucky

 Superfund Research Program

-Baker also serves as an adjunct instructor at the Bluegrass Community and Technical College in Lexington, Kentucky, teaching Human Nutrition and Human Ecology.
-Through her lectures, she strives to increase interest in nutrition and its ability to influence health and disease.
-She is also a mentor to undergraduates studying the effects of Superfund chemicals on adipocytes.
+During her time at the University of Kentucky, Baker also served as an adjunct instructor at the Bluegrass Community and Technical College in Lexington, Kentucky, teaching Human Nutrition and Human Ecology.
+Through her lectures, she worked to increase interest in nutrition and its ability to influence health and disease.
+She was also a mentor to undergraduates studying the effects of Superfund chemicals on adipocytes.

 "Nicki knows what she wants to achieve, and as a result, works diligently and responsibly in all aspects of her project," said Cassis.
 "On her own initiative, she is serving as a role model for future scientists studying environmental chemicals."

 Baker completed her doctorate in 2013 and is now a Professor of Health Sciences at Baker College.

 The NIEHS congratulates Baker on her accomplishments and wishes her continued success in her career.